Subcutaneous Transmitter (A3048)

 Above 150 Ω the device latches up when we turn it on.
 Above 400 Ω it will not turn on at all.
 In order to obtain our measurements above 150 Ω, we start the circuit with a low-impedance source.

-[10-APR-24] We find that the A3048, as well as the A3049, consumes 7 mA for 5 ms at startup, followed by 3 mA for 120 ms, when supplied through a 100-Ω resistor.
+[10-APR-24] We measure the current drawn by A3048 and A3049 circuits during power up.
+As we report in Startup Current, both circuits consume 7 mA for 5 ms, then 3 mA for 120 ms, when supplied with 2.7 V through a 100-Ω resistor.
 The first rush is current flowing into the decoupling capacitors.
-The second is consumed by the ADS8860.
+The second rush is consumed by the ADS8860 analog to digital converter.

 When these two circuits were exhibiting their failure, touching the antenna or body lightly would improve reception for a moment, thus making it possible for us to see the saw-tooth provided by the signal.
 We see no way a faulty ADC could compromise reception.
 These transmitters both use the P3048A03 firmware, which latches SDO on the rising edge of TCK.
 Regardless of what the ADC does, there is no way for the transmitted bit stream to deviate from the format provided by the TXS state machine.
 For the ADC to compromise reception it must be dropping the VA power supply by consuming excessive current.
 When we do see reception, the ID is correct and present, but the ADC output appeasr to be either $8000, $0000, or $FFFF.